SharkRetriever/CCP-Scraper/README.md

-# CCP-Scraper #
+# CanadianCubing Psych Scraper #

 ## What is it? ##

-CCP-Scraper is a web scraper that generates psych sheets for CanadianCubing speedcubing competitions.
+A web scraper that generates psych sheets for CanadianCubing speedcubing competitions.
 Speedcubing is a hobby where solvers attempt to solve the Rubik's cube (and related twisty puzzles) as quickly as they can.

 The psych sheet lists a ranking of solvers along with their best times in that event.